|

 site.
 Making your visitor relearn the path to your demos will frustrate

+their experience and may cause them to leave your site.
 If your design is flexible and you have a lot of content on some pages,

 put the navigation links at the top and bottom of the page.
 When a visitor